Upnor Castle: Improvements and repairs

 During the late 16th century, tensions grew between Protestant England and Catholic Spain, leading ultimately to the undeclared Anglo-Spanish War of 1585–1604.
 Spain was in a strong position to attack the south of England from its possessions in the Spanish Netherlands.
 New fortifications were erected along the Medway, including a chain stretched across the width of the river below Upnor Castle.
 The castle itself was poorly manned until Lord High Admiral Charles Howard, 1st Earl of Nottingham highlighted this and recommended that the garrison should be increased.
 By 1596, it was garrisoned by eighty men who were each paid eight pence per day (equivalent to £6 today).

-Continued fears of a Spanish incursion led to the castle's defences being strengthened between 1599–1601 at the instigation of Sir John Leveson.
+Continued fears of a Spanish incursion led to the castle's defences being strengthened between 1599 and 1601 at the instigation of Sir John Leveson.
 An arrowhead-shaped timber palisade was erected in front of the Water Bastion to block any attempted landings there.
 An enclosing ditch some 5.5 m deep and 9.8 m wide was dug around the castle.
 Flanking turrets were constructed to protect the bastion on the site of the present north and south towers.
 The bastion itself was raised and a high parapet was added to its edge.
 A gatehouse and drawbridge were also built to protect the castle's landward side.

 A survey conducted in 1603 recorded that Upnor Castle had 20 guns of various calibres, plus another 11 guns split between two sconces or outworks, known as Bay and Warham Sconces.
 The castle's armament consisted of a demi-cannon, 7 culverin, 5 demi-culverin, a minion, a falconet, a saker, and four fowlers with two chambers each.
 Bay Sconce was armed with 4 demi-culverin, while Warham Sconce had 2 culverin and 5 demi-culverin.
 Eighteen guns were recorded as being mounted in the castle twenty years later.
 The garrison's armament included 34 longbows, an indication that archery was still of military value even at this late date.
 By this time, however, the castle was in a state of disrepair.
 The drawbridge and its raising mechanism were broken, the gun platforms needed repairs, and the courtyard wall had collapsed.
 A new curtain wall had to be built to protect the landward side of the castle.
 The foundations of Warham Sconce were reported to have been washed away by the tide, and it appears that both sconces were allowed to fall into ruin.